sametz/chem-coding/guides/choosing_a_language.md

-This guide will mention the most commonly-encountered languages that are either particularly useful to chemists, or are particularly well suited for new programmers to get their feet wet.
+This guide will mention the most commonly-encountered languages that are either particularly useful to chemists, or are particularly well suited for people just starting to learn programming.

 Whatever language you choose,
 once you dive into it you will also learn all sorts of tools, skills and habits